nihalkenkre/emu_os/README.md

 `make` will
 - compile the assembly files in to freestanding binaries, using `nasm`.
+- compile the tools into OS binaries.
 - create a 15 MB blank file in the `build` folder.
 - copy the `boot` binary into the image.
-- copy the rest of the files, e.g. kernel, and chip8 apps into the image.
+- copy the kernel and the Chip8 roms to the disk image using `emufs_copy`.

 `make clean` will
 - delete everything from the `build` folder.